okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-spa-redirect/main/index.md

 <StackSnippet snippet="loginredirect" />

-The user is redirected to the hosted sign-in page where they authenticate.
-After successful authentication, the browser is redirected back to your application along with information about the [user](#get-info-about-the-user).
+During sign-in, the user is redirected to the hosted sign-in page where they authenticate.
+After successful authentication, the browser is redirected back to your application along with [information about the user](#get-info-about-the-user).

 > **Note:** To customize the hosted sign-in page, see [Style the Okta-hosted Sign-In Widget](/docs/guides/custom-widget/main/#style-the-okta-hosted-sign-in-widget).